 The Appellants called Renee Kamen and Kirsten Coombs as witnesses.
-16 The Appellants Mummert, Neidermyer, and Tayter also testified.
+12 The Appellants Mummert, Neidermyer, and Tayter also testified.
 I admitted the written statements of three Board members: Vicky Cutroneo, Jennifer Mallo, and Kirsten Coombs.
 (Exs.
 3, 7, and 8, respectively).
 Those statements documented what occurred during the recess from the perspective of the writer.
-I admitted a decision from the Open Meetings Act Compliance Board, issued on February 14, 2020.
+I also admitted a decision from the Open Meetings Act Compliance Board, issued on February 14, 2020.
 (App.
 Ex.
 1).
+Finally, I reviewed the video recordings of four Board meetings.
+(App.
+Exs.
+9, 10, 18, and 23).

 The Appellants also raised the issue of two Board members texting each other during a meeting.
-(App.
+13 (App.
 Ex.
 4).
 I admitted a decision from the Open Meetings Compliance Board, issued on March 26, 2020, finding the issue to be one of first impression.
 (App.
 Ex.
 5).
+Additional facts are discussed below.